-- 1) Proposals for development should include sufficient information to demonstrate that the choice of design and use has sought to avoid or minimise harm to the conservation of heritage assets.
-Archaeological or historic assets below or above ground, should be conserved in a manner appropriate to their significance. - 2) The demolition and reconstruction of buildings in the Conservation Areas will only be permitted where the existing premises do not make a positive contribution to the townscape.
-This provision does not include buildings which are neglected or not properly maintained.
+- 1) Proposals for development will be supported where they demonstrate that the choice of design and use has sought to avoid or minimise harm to the significance of heritage assets.
+Archaeological or historic assets below or above ground, should be conserved in a manner appropriate to their significance. - 2) Proposals for the demolition and replacement of buildings in the conservation areas will only be supported where the existing structures do not make a positive contribution to the area's character appearance or significance.
+This approach does not extend to buildings which are neglected and/or which have not been properly maintained.

-- 3) Contemporary design and materials will be supported in the larger strategic developments, provided they protect views of the historic core, are durable for the projected life of the buildings and include built-in energy saving measures and water conservation in their design and execution. - 4) In the sensitive medieval historic core with its eighteenth-century modifications, there will be support for the use of traditional building materials, roof coverings and roof forms.
+3) Contemporary design and materials will be supported in larger developments, provided they protect views of the historic core, are durable for the projected life of the buildings and include built-in energy saving measures and water conservation in their design and execution.